zafar-bd/Zafar.MealAnalyzer/README.md

+All the codebase and source files are in src folder The json files are in this path: /src/Zafar.MealAnalyzer.WebApi/wwwroot/Data

 1. This Application can be run with IIS/Kestrel
 2. REST API can be tested with Open API Documentation (swagger) or PostMan
 3. Swagger Endpoint will be open after run